-Refusal to hand over the mobile phone, Smart Watch, MP3 Player or IPOD could result in removal from class for a period of time or suspension.
+Refusal to hand over the mobile phone, iWatch, MP3 Player or IPOD could result in suspension.
 In order to collect the phone or device, a letter must be collected by the pupil from the office.
 This letter must be presented at reception and the phone will be returned after 3:15pm the following school day.
 Pupils must not approach the office staff to have their phones/devices returned.